beeware/toga/docs/reference/api/resources/images.rst

 .. _toga_image_subclassing:

-* If you subclass :any:`Image`, you can supply that subclass as the requested format to :any:`Image.as_format`.
-If you do, make sure that your subclass has a compatible constructor signature, as Toga will attempt to create it the same way as it would a base :any:`Image`.
+* If you subclass :any:`Image`, you can supply that subclass as the requested format to any ``as_format()`` method in Toga, provided that your subclass has a constructor signature compatible with the base :any:`Image` class.

-  The same consideration applies when providing such a subclass as the format argument to:

-  - :any:`Canvas.as_image`
-  - :any:`ImageView.as_image`
-  - :any:`Screen.as_image`
-  - :any:`Window.as_image`

 Reference
 ---------